minio/docs/source/operations/concepts.rst

 - accidental overwrites

 MinIO uses a hashing algorithm to confirm the integrity of an object.
+This algorithm automatically applies at the time of any ``GET`` request that calls an object.
-If an object becomes corrupted by bit rot, MinIO can automatically heals the object depending on the system topology and availability.
+If an object becomes corrupted by bit rot, MinIO can automatically heal the object depending on the availability of parity shards for the object.

+While bit rot healing can be done during the routine checks of the :ref:`MinIO Scanner <minio-concepts-scanner>`, this function is off by default.
+Bit rot is a low risk, especially if an object has multiple shards spread across multiple disks.
+Due to the relatively high performance cost compared to a relatively low benefit, MinIO generally recommends not activating bit rot checks during scanning.

 MinIO Distributes Data Across :ref:`Erasure Sets <minio-ec-erasure-set>` for High Availability and Resiliency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~